ArtistXoder/mozmile/README.md

 2) than connect with what ever terminal your using  the command ssh pi@yourip
 3) Also if you get a warning that host key failed type ssh-keygen -R yourip
 4) than do the the type of the command git clone https://github.com/ArtistXoder/MinecraftServer.git
-5) after install git on your Raspberry Pi
+5) after install git on your Raspberry Pi & I suggest making .txt file in notepad on Windows with your password and the Username is also Pi but if you changes it write that down

 # If Java Doesn't Work After Reboot
 1) type cd MinecraftServer